 Keto Chicken Tortilla Soup (Sopa de Tortilla con Pollo) is a featured menu item on virtually every Mexican restaurant in the Southwest.
 As a result, there are many different versions.
-Most are not low carb or Keto friendly.
+Most are not low carb.
 For example, most feature corn and corn tortilla chips.
 But, they all do have one similarity – they are all delicious!
 Full of carbs, but delicious.
-We have found a way to make our Keto version truly special.
+We have found a way to make our low-carb version truly special.
 We concentrate on a traditional Mexican flavor with easily found ingredients.

 Clearly, we keep ours low carb by eliminating the corn and corn tortilla chips.
 We use our homemade Keto Almond Flour Tortilla chips to maintain the theme.
 These are simple and delicious.
 Homemade tortilla chips can be made easily using our Almond Flour Tortillas.
 We also add Keto garnishes – avocado and Queso Fresco.
 For those who would miss the corn flavor, we even added some sweet-corn extract!
 This soup has all the flavor, just the right blend of spices, and is loaded with tender Mexican chicken.

 The star of the recipe is Mexican shredded chicken.
 We use a lot of shredded chicken in our recipes.
 For example, we often use our green Chile slow-cooker version (Chicken Chile Verde) for breakfast dishes and tacos.
 Sometimes we use a version absent any spices.
 We then add specific spices later to complete the recipe (Keto Chicken Tinga).
 We even skip the roasting and make boiled shredded chicken breast for salads (Keto Shredded Chicken Lettuce Wrap).
 For our Tortilla Soup, we used boiled chicken breasts, shredded, and flavored in the sauce.